smcclatchy/inference-for-high-dimensional-data/_episodes/08-direct-approach-false-discovery-rate.md

 > ## Exercise 5
 > Read the help file for qvalue and report the estimated proportion of genes for
 > which the null hypothesis is true π0 = m0/m
 >
 > > ## Solution
 > >
+> {: .solution}
+{: .challenge}

+> ## Exercise 6
+> The number of genes passing the q-value < 0.05 threshold is larger with the
+> q-value function than the p.adjust difference.
+Why is this the case?
+Make a
+> plot of the ratio of these two estimates to help answer the question.
+> A) One of the two procedures is flawed.
+> B) The two functions are estimating different things.
+> C) The qvalue function estimates the proportion of genes for which the null
+> hypothesis is true and provides a less conservative estimate.
+> D) The qvalue function estimates the proportion of genes for which the null
+> hypothesis is true and provides a more conservative estimate.
+>
+> > ## Solution
+> >
+> {: .solution}
+{: .challenge}

+> ## Exercise 7
+> This exercise and the remaining ones are more advanced.
+Create a Monte Carlo
+> Simulation in which you simulate measurements from 8,793 genes for 24 samples,
+> 12 cases and 12 controls.
+Then for 100 genes create a difference of 1 between
+> cases and controls.
+You can use the code provided below.
+Run this experiment
+> 1,000 times with a Monte Carlo simulation.
+For each instance, compute p-values
+> using a t-test and keep track of the number of false positives and false
+> negatives.
+Compute the false positive rate and false negative rates if we use
+> Bonferroni, q-values from p.adjust, and q-values from qvalue function.
+Set the
+> seed to 1 for all three simulations.
+What is the false positive rate for
+> Bonferroni?
+> `n <- 24`
+> `m <- 8793`
+> `mat <- matrix(rnorm(n*m),m,n)`
+> `delta <- 1`
+> `positives <- 500`
+> `mat[1:positives,1:(n/2)] <- mat[1:positives,1:(n/2)]+delta`
+> What are the false negative rates for Bonferroni?
+> What are the false negative rates for p.adjust?
+> What are the false negative rates for p.adjust?
+> What are the false negative rates for qvalues?
+> What are the false negative rates for qvalues?
+>
+> > ## Solution
+> >